 On Induction Day in September your child will visit their Year 7 Tutor rooms, meet their Tutor again and identify which locker they will be using.
-He or she will pick up a Pupil Diary which also serves as another line of communication between pupils, parents and tutors.
 During the first week of term Year 7 pupils attend an outdoor education day, helping them to gain confidence, establish themselves with their new friends and help them start to see their own potential.

-There will always be a degree of apprehension when starting a new adventure, but I hope that your son or daughter is looking forward to joining us in September.
+There will always be a degree of apprehension when starting a new adventure, but I hope that your child is looking forward to joining us in September.
 We are certainly looking forward to welcoming each and every new pupil and will work to ensure that your son or daughter gains as much as possible from their time at Trent College.